 The warm water or even the thought of warm water can cause your breasts to leak milk.
 If this happens, there’s nothing to worry about.
 As your body relaxes, you can begin to leak breast milk.

 - During sex

-As your body releases the oxytocin horomone, your body can begin to release breast milk.
-Unfortuntaely, this is just one effect of having a baby.
+As your body releases the oxytocin hormone, your body can begin to release breast milk.
+Unfortunately, this is just one effect of having a baby.
 You can talk to your spouse about this and make them aware of the situation.
 You should try breastfeeding or pumping before engaging your significant other or wear a bra with nursing pads.